Elizabeth9-77/Scales-Tails-V2/README.md

 <details>
-    <summary>Placeholder image for Articles - credit: Pattern Monster with FreeFido purple</summary>
+    <summary>Placeholder image for Articles - credit: Pattern Monster with Scales & Tails purple</summary>
     <img src="">
 </details>

 ![feedback that article is awaiting spproval by Admin]()
-*Admin approval is required for articles to keep FreeFido on topic.
+*Admin approval is required for articles to keep Scales & Tails on topic.
 Feedback is provided to the user by message that the article is awaiting approval*

 **Edit Article**